inspiraller/todos/README.md

 11. 1/2 day - Finish nodeserver, and react-app to consume data

 postgres,dynamic table names via arg into dockerfile, slonik identifier dynamic name to supply to sql statement,

+# release/0.1.3-docker-mongo

+12 - approx 2 weeks.
+Investigation into docker.
+Using bash scripts for wait, setting up mongoose.
+Refactoring both postgres and mongodb for consistent naming convention logic.
+Providing copy data of latest.csv in and out from copy-into-data into volume mount.
 -------------------------------------------
-# How do you build and run solution?
+# How do you build and run solution as mongo?
 ## Key:
 - MAINREPO: https://github.com/inspiraller/todos.git